 +–Hot showers and hygiene bay

 Our campus is home to a hygiene bay with restrooms and hot showers.
 Towels and basic toiletries can be provided.
-The hygiene bay is open Monday through Friday from 9:00am to 4:00pm, and Saturdays and Sundays from 10:00am to 2:00pm.
+The showers are open daily from 7:00am to 3:00pm, and restrooms are open 24 hours per day, 7 days a week.

 Without a physical address, receiving important mail can be challenging, at best.
 We provide mail accounts to those experiencing homelessness at no cost.
 Our mail room currently serves over 500 individuals, and is open from 10:00am to 2:00pm, Monday through Friday.